 Before the round, during the round and after the round.
 It’s all in your head.

 Every golf club in the land has a golf pro of some measure who can give you a physical tune-up.
 But when is the last time that you met with the club mental tune-up pro?
 I’ll bet never.
 But it’s not your fault.
 When is the last time the club recommended a session with their in-house hypnotherapist?

 So, what do the pros know that you don’t know?

 At the tender age of 13, Tiger Woods began mental training with Dr. Jay Brunza, a psychologist and family friend.
-Among the techniques Brunza used was hypnosis.
-The first time Jay hypnotized Tiger, he had him stick his arm straight out and told him that it couldn't be moved, Tiger's father, Earl tried but couldn’t pull Tiger’s arm down.
+Brunza used hypnosis as one of his techniques.
+The first time Jay hypnotized Tiger, he had him stick his arm straight out and told him that it couldn’t be moved.
+Tiger’s father, Earl, tried but couldn’t pull Tiger’s arm down.
 Dr. Brunza hypnotizes Tiger to block out all distractions and focus entirely on the golf course.
-Tiger says hypnosis is "inherent in what I do now."
-Woods adds this perspective: "I always have an inner peace on the golf course.
-I've learned to trust the subconscious, and my instincts have never lied to me.''
+Tiger says hypnosis is “inherent in what I do now.”
+Woods adds this perspective: “I always have an inner peace on the golf course.
+I’ve learned to trust the subconscious, and my instincts have never lied to me.”

 Jack Nicklaus has said that his mind is his strongest weapon in making him a champion.